gkorpal/gkorpal.github.io/_reading/article-list.md

  </p>

-Note that the order of authors' names in pure mathematics and applied mathematics (similar to science and engineering) articles tend to have a different meanings, for details see [this 1992 paper by Andrew Appel](https://doi.org/10.1145/131080.131091) and [this 2004 statement by the AMS](http://www.ams.org/profession/leaders/CultureStatement04.pdf).
+Note that the order of authors' names in pure mathematics and applied mathematics (similar to science and engineering) articles tend to have different meanings, for details see [this 1992 paper by Andrew Appel](https://doi.org/10.1145/131080.131091) and [this 2004 statement by the AMS](http://www.ams.org/profession/leaders/CultureStatement04.pdf).

 One might need a university library membership to access some of these articles (or use the power of the internet).
 I have arranged the articles in reverse chronological order (from the latest to the oldest).